Guidelines for storing mason bees

 (3) When winter temperatures are consistently above 40F

-Mason bees need a minimum of one month at around freezing temperatures.
+Mason bees need a minimum of one month of cold winter temperatures.
 Refrigerate for a minimum of one month.

 written by beediverse.com